Ajaymueller/Angular-Crypto-Chart-App/README.md

 ## The brief

-The aim of this project was to create a simple web application using Angular that retrieves data from the Crypto Compare API and manipulates that data to create a line chart.
+The aim of this project was to create a simple web application using Angular that retrieves data from the Crypto Compare API and manipulates that data to create a line chart using D3.

 ## The approach